Yogesh-7523/cloudsek_assignment/README.md

 2. **Server Setup**:
     - Navigate to the server folder.
-    - In the `.env` file, use the Supabase URL for DB storage in PostgreSQL.
+    - In the `.env` file, replace the placeholders with your actual Supabase URL for DB storage in PostgreSQL.
     - Run the following commands:
         - To migrate the database using Prisma:
             ```bash